department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/links.md

 CTA links are standalone hyperlinks that are calls to an action, but that don't warrant a [primary button CTA]({{ site.baseurl }}/content-style-guide/button-labels).

 We generally reserve button CTAs to launch an application, to sign in, or other primary, essential actions on a page.
-But there are other kinds of actions that may call for a CTA as a text link, like downloading a form, learning about important information (like eligibility or copay rates, etc.).
+But there are other kinds of actions that may call for a CTA as a text link, like downloading a form or learning about important information (like eligibility or copay rates, etc.).

 <div class="do-dont">
 <div class="do-dont__do">